Daniel Sturridge: 2015–16 season

 After missing the first five matches of Liverpool's Premier League campaign due to injury, Sturridge made his first appearance of the season against Norwich City on 20 September 2015.
 He scored his first two goals of the season in a 3–2 victory against Aston Villa on 26 September.
 On 15 October, Sturridge suffered a knee injury in training that would rule him out another four weeks.

-On 2 December, he scored a brace in a 6–1 away win over Southampton in the quarter-final of the League Cup.
+On 2 December, he scored two goals in a 6–1 away win over Southampton in the quarter-final of the League Cup.
 Four days later he suffered another hamstring injury in a 2–0 defeat to Newcastle United, that ruled him out for two months.
 He returned to the team on 14 February 2016, scoring in a 6–0 win over Aston Villa at Villa Park.
-14 days later, he started in the 2016 League Cup Final loss to Manchester City, playing the full 120 minutes as Liverpool were defeated in a penalty shoot-out.
+14 days later, he started in the 2016 League Cup final loss to Manchester City, playing the full 120 minutes as Liverpool were defeated in a penalty shoot-out.

 On 10 March 2016, he scored his first Europa League goal for Liverpool in a 2–0 win over rivals Manchester United at Anfield.
 He scored his 50th goal for Liverpool in all competitions on 20 April, in a 4–0 win at home in the Merseyside derby; he is the fourth fastest Liverpool player to reach that landmark, doing so in 87 appearances.

-On 5 May 2016, Sturridge scored his 12th goal of the season in Liverpool's 3–0 win over Villarreal in the Europa League semi-final second leg to qualify the team for the 2016 UEFA Europa League Final.
-On 19 May, Sturridge scored the opening goal of the Europa League Final, an eventual 3–1 loss to Sevilla in Basel.
+On 5 May 2016, Sturridge scored his 12th goal of the season in Liverpool's 3–0 win over Villarreal in the Europa League semi-final second leg to qualify the team for the 2016 UEFA Europa League final.
+On 19 May, Sturridge scored the opening goal of the Europa League final, an eventual 3–1 loss to Sevilla in Basel.
 Sturridge ended the season as Liverpool's top scorer with 13 goals.

-2016–17 season
+2016–2018

 Sturridge began the season as an understudy to Roberto Firmino and generally came off the bench during the second half in league matches.
 On 23 August, Sturridge started the match against Burton Albion in the EFL Cup and scored a brace in the 5–0 win for Liverpool.
 Sturridge started in the fourth round of the EFL Cup against Tottenham on 25 October and scored a brace in a 2–1 win for Liverpool at Anfield.
 He scored his first league goal of the season on 27 December, scoring within one minute of coming on as a second-half substitute against Stoke.
 Sturridge's goal, Liverpool's fourth on the night and 86th for the year, saw the club break its record for goals scored in a calendar year.

-2017–18 season

 On 27 August 2017, Sturridge scored in a 4–0 win over Arsenal, just three minutes after coming on as a substitute.
 On 28 October, he scored the opening goal in a 3–0 win over Huddersfield Town.
 On 1 November, he scored in a 3–0 win over Maribor in the UEFA Champions League.